gumaerc-testorg/cms.610-spring-2006/content/pages/readings.md

 Bates, Bob.
 "Managing Development."
 Chapter 11 in _Game Design: The Art and Business of Creating Games_.
 Prima Tech's Game Development Series, ed.
 André LaMothe.
 Boston, MA: Premier Press, 2001, pp. 48-74 and 220-238 \[reread\].
 ISBN: 9780761531654.

 Guest Lecture: Steve Meretzky, one of the most respected writers and designers in the industry, Steve Meretzky has written Infocom™ games, including _The Hitchhiker's Guide to the Galaxy_ and is currently working with Paul Neurath on mobile games.
-For further reference, read his interviews with the [BBC](http://www.bbc.co.uk/radio4/hitchhikers/stevem.shtml) and [Gamasutra.com](http://www.gamasutra.com/php-bin/news_index.php?story=7017).
+For further reference, read his interviews with the {{% resource_link "3631ed97-0f13-42e9-ba80-3e3bcafeb3c3" "BBC" %}} and {{% resource_link "4afb2dce-4691-44e7-b462-304cee2dfd5f" "Gamasutra.com" %}}.

 Hear his lecture about interactive storytelling: ([MP3 - 24.4MB](/ans7870/CMS/CMS.610/S06/OCW_CMS-610_2006-03-16_with_IP_SlateMono.mp3)).
 The following portions of audio were removed due to copyright restrictions:

-Sheldon, Lee. "[Prelude in a Fire-Lit Cave](http://www.amazon.com/gp/reader/1592003532/ref=sib_dp_pt/002-2497443-8587200)."
+Sheldon, Lee. "{{% resource_link "37a1ae1c-aa91-4749-9797-8cc8dbe501fd" "Prelude in a Fire-Lit Cave" %}}."
 In _Character Development and Storytelling for Games (Game Development Series)_.
 Boston, MA: Thomson Course Technology, 2004, p.
 1. ISBN: 9781592003532.

 Campbell, Joseph.
 Prologue, paragraph 3, in _The Hero with a Thousand Faces_.
 2nd ed.
 Princeton, NJ: Princeton University Press, 1972.
 ISBN: 9780691017846.

 Card, Orson Scott.
 Excerpt p.
-258, [middle of paragraph 3 to end of paragraph 5](http://www.amazon.com/gp/reader/0765308401/ref=sib_dp_srch_pop/002-2497443-8587200?v=search-inside&keywords=258) in "The Originist."
+258, {{% resource_link "b3428e75-1339-478f-a8de-4462ec752b16" "middle of paragraph 3 to end of paragraph 5" %}} in "The Originist."
 In _Maps in a Mirror: The Short Fiction of Orson Scott Card_.
 New York, NY: Tom Doherty Associates, 2004, pp. 214-262.
 ISBN: 9780765308405.

 {{< tdclose >}}